 Since you are in Rome a lot outdoors, you have to be flexible.
 During the day it is still pretty warm, in the evening it is already quite cold.
 Just in case, you should have a raincoat with you.
 Comfortable shoes are also important, as you will be walking a lot and the walkways are bumpy.
 Visiting the sacral sites, including the Catacombs and the Vatican Museums, your shoulders and knees must be covered.

 Rome for early risers

-  In the early morning it is pleasantly fresh and there are only a few people on the way.
-There is very little traffic in Rome until six o’clock and you can take pictures of monuments and places undisturbed in the first morning light.
+In the early morning it is pleasantly fresh and there are only a few people around.
+There is very little traffic in Rome until six in the morning and you can take beautiful photos of monuments and squares undisturbed in the first morning light.

-  The sunrise offers wonderful pictures and with a little luck you will see a wedding couple on photo session at one of the monuments.
-The sunrise in Rome in October is between 7:07 and 7:35, with the clock change on October 27 at 6:36.
+The sunrise offers wonderful pictures and maybe you will meet a wedding couple at one of the monuments during a photo session.
+Sunrise in Rome in October is between 7:08 and 7:34 am, with the time change on October 25 at 6:35 am.